-Ice bucket challenge inspiration Pete Frates dies at 34
+Ice-bucket challenge inspiration Pete Frates dies at 34

 As the disease progressed, he became paralyzed and had to use a wheelchair, lost the ability to talk and had to be fed through a tube.

 With the help of funds raised by the ice bucket challenge, significant investments in research on the causes of and potential treatments for ALS have been made.
-Dozens of research institutions around the world have benefited from the money raised.
+Dozens of research institutions and hundreds of scientists around the world have benefited from the money raised.

+The ALS Association said it used to spend about $4 million to $6 million per year on research, but that has grown to $17 million to $19 million per year since the ice bucket challenge exploded.

-The ice bucket challenge has also been used to raise awareness for other charitable causes.
+The challenge has also been used to raise awareness for other charitable causes.

 Frates’ father, John, said targeted research led to advances in treating other diseases.